-Procedures Action

-Before Before the AGM

-(i) Register as a user If you have already registered an account at the website, you are not required to register again.
-Access website www.swsb.com.my Click "Login" and click "Register" to sign up as a user.
-The registration will be open from 10.30 a.m. on 1 August 2023 and close at 10.30 a.m. on 28 August 2023.
-Complete the registration process and upload softcopy of MyKAD (front and back) or Passport for foreign shareholders.
-Read and agree to the terms & condition and thereafter submit your request.
-Upon submission, kindly login to the valid email address and verify your user ID within one (1) hour.
-Upon verification of the user ID, ShareWorks will send an email notification to approve you as a user.
-After verification of your registration against the General Meeting Record of Depositors of the Company as at 22 August 2023, the system will send you an email to notify you if your registration is approved or rejected after 23 August 2023.
-If your registration is rejected, you can contact ShareWorks or the Company for clarifications or to appeal.
+Pro cedures Acti on Bef Before the AGM (i) Register as a user • If you have already registered an account at the website, you are not required to register again. • Access website www.swsb.com.my • Click "Login" and click "Register" to sign up as a user.
+The registration will be open from 10.30 a.m. on 1 August 2024 and close at 10.30 a.m. on 28 August 2024. • Complete the registration process and upload softcopy of MyKAD (front and back) or Passport for foreign shareholders. • Read and agree to the terms & condition and thereafter submit your request. • Upon submission, kindly login to the valid email address and verify your user ID within one (1) hour . • Upon verification of the user ID, ShareWorks will send an email notification to approve you as a user. • After verification of your registration against the General Meeting Record of Depositors of the Company as at 22 August 2024 , the system will send you an email to notify you if your registration is approved or rejected after 23 August 2024 . • If your registration is rejected, you can contact ShareWorks or the Company for clarifications or to appeal.